Another Incremental Back-up script?

 Full and Incremental Back-ups

-The first time the script runs, it creates one full back-up per period and stores it in a
+The first time the script runs, it creates one full back-up and stores it in the

 The next run — the first increment — it stores that increment in

 .
 Files modified since the last run are moved to this folder and the latest copy is moved to the "

 current" folder.
 For the amount of given increments for a period, new increments are created every run, e.g

 Finally, when the amount of increments has reached, a new full back-up is stored in the "

 current" folder.
 After that, the increment folders are updated one by one.